gomorpheus/morpheus-docs/administration/settings/settings.rst

 Proxy Settings
 ^^^^^^^^^^^^^^

-The {morpheus} Appliance can be configured to communicate through a Proxy server for Cloud API's and Agent communication back to the Appliance.
+The |morpheus| Appliance can be configured to communicate through a Proxy server for Cloud API's and Agent communication back to the Appliance.

 ..
 NOTE:: Additional Proxy configuration is available in the `Infrastructure -> Network -> Proxies` section.
 Added Proxies can be scoped to Clouds in the `Edit Cloud -> Advanced Options` section of the Cloud.